haileykr/startbootstrap-clean-blog-jekyll/_posts/2021-04-03-Cities-And-Buildings.md

 ![tech_stack](/img/posts/CAB_tech_stack.png)

 #### Front-end
-- Built on HTML, CSS, and JavaScript
+- Built on HTML, CSS, and JavaScript (EJS)
 - Bootstrap was used as a CSS framework to apply further styling and responsiveness to the app.

 #### Back-end